 • Canola oil – Or another neutral cooking oil.

-• Mild Italian sausage – You can use a sausage with more heat if you’d like, but mild ensures that everyone at the table will enjoy it.
+• Mild Italian sausage – You can use sausage with more heat if you’d like, but mild ensures that everyone at the table will enjoy it.

 • Unsalted butter – Salted will work if that’s what you have on hand; just add less salt later in the recipe.